tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 The WiFi Link firmware is an ESP8266 arduino sketch developed by Arduino.org in Arduino IDE using Arduino esp8266 core.
 It was developed for the Arduino Star Otto, Arduino Primo and is compatible with Uno WiFi Developer Edition.

-Sketch OTA upload is in WiFi Link firmware for now implemented only in the 'ota' branch.
+Sketch OTA upload is in WiFi Link firmware implemented only in the 'ota' branch.

 The corresponding library is WiFi Link and it has a familiar API similar to WiFi and Ethernet library.